Silvafox76/SimpleInterestCalculator/README.md

+# 📈 Simple Interest Calculator

+This project provides a simple Bash script that calculates simple interest based on user input.

+---

+## 💡 Project Purpose

+A calculator that calculates simple interest given:
+- **p** – Principal amount
+- **t** – Time period in years
+- **r** – Annual rate of interest

+### 📤 Output:
+The script calculates: simple interest = p * t * r / 100

+This tool is part of a micro-finance startup's journey moving from SVN to Git for source control and aims to be publicly accessible under open-source best practices.

+---

+## 🧾 License

+This project is licensed under the **Apache License 2.0**.
+See the [LICENSE](./LICENSE) file for more information.

 # 💰 Simple Interest Calculator

 Welcome to the **Simple Interest Calculator** project!
 This open-source Bash script calculates simple interest based on user input for **Principal**, **Rate**, and **Time**.
 It's lightweight, beginner-friendly, and a great starting point for those new to Git and GitHub.